MoSaZeaL/FileOrganizer/README.md

 # FileOrganizer
-A simple project in order to organize files by file types
+A simple project in order to organize files by extentions.
 ___________________________________________________________
 Project by:
 MoSaZeaL